Wailbak/Wailbak/README.md

 ## 👋 Hey there!
 I'm Wail Bakraoui

 * 📊 I'm a Junior Data Analyst with a passion for translating complex data into actionable insights.
-With a robust foundation in analytics, I've honed my skills in **MS Excel, Python, SQL, Pandas,** and **visualization tools** such as **Tableau, Matplotlib, Seaborn,** and **Power BI.**
+With a robust foundation in analytics, I've sharpened my skills in **MS Excel, Python, SQL, Pandas,** and **visualization tools** such as **Tableau, Matplotlib, Seaborn,** and **Power BI.**

-* 🎓 My academic journey includes a Data Analyst Degree from Ironhack, Amsterdam, and coursework in architecture at O.D.A.B.A, Odessa, demonstrating my versatile skill set and adaptability.
+* 🎓 My academic journey includes a **Data Analyst** Degree from Ironhack in Amsterdam, and coursework in architecture at O.D.A.B.A, Odessa, demonstrating my versatile skill set and adaptability.

 * 🌍 Multilingual with professional-level proficiency in **English, French,** and **Arabic,** plus basic conversational **Dutch**, I thrive in diverse environments and bring a global perspective to my work.

 * 🚀 I'm motivated, analytical, and always eager to tackle new challenges.
-My goal is to contribute meaningfully to a forward-thinking company, leveraging my analytical thinking, problem-solving abilities, and communication skills to drive success.
+My aspiration?
+It's to immerse myself in the dynamic environment of an innovative company, leveraging my data analytics skills, ability to overcome challenges, and exceptional communication to illuminate our journey toward success.

 * 🔍 Check out my projects on [GitHub](https://github.com/Wailbak?tab=repositories) for a peek into my work and the value I bring to the table.

 * Let's connect and explore how we can create impact together!